shiroyasha/blog-source/source/posts/the-importance-of-a-good-shell-prompt.html.md

 It has been a long time since we moved from monochromatic displays to the ones that support colors.
 We should definitely make use of this fact.
-However, instead of making our simply colorful, we can use the colors to attach meaning to some events and make an awesome indicator in our prompt.
+However, instead of making our prompt just colorful, we can use the colors to attach meaning to some events and make an awesome indicator in our prompt.

 The green and red colors are a very good indicators for representing the success of the previous command.
 If the previous command returned an exit status `0` we